 - Be Aware of The Weight that Needs to Be Lifted

 - Other Upgrades to Make

 If you want to pull a large boat or a hefty trailer with your present car, you'll need to conduct some study on the maximum towing load it can manage.
 Your existing towing configuration or vehicle's towing capability may be insufficient to carry that gleaming new boat or horse trailer.

-So, what changes are needed for best towing experience?
-Learn about how to increase towing capacity of your vehicle.
+So, what changes are needed for the best towing experience?
+Learn about how to increase the towing capacity of your vehicle.